cds-snc/ircc-rescheduler/web/README.md

 - `RAZZLE_AWS_SECRET_ACCESS_KEY`: Config option for [Amazon SES](https://aws.amazon.com/ses/).
 Required on startup.

-- `RAZZLE_IRCC_RECEIVING_ADDRESS`: Requests will be sent to this email address.
-In production, this will be the IRCC office, but it probably makes more sense to put your own email address when running the app locally.
-Required on startup.

 - `RAZZLE_SENDING_ADDRESS`: Requests will be marked as sent from this email address.
 Must be [verified by SES](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-email-addresses.html).
 Required on startup.

 - `RAZZLE_SITE_URL`: URL to be used for things such as redirects.